Welcome to our Reading page

 Reading with the Reading VIPERS at St Stephen’s

 There are many elements to reading.
 In the early stages of learning, the children are taught to work out unknown words using phonics.
-We also teach the wider skills laid out in the National Curriculum through using the Acronym VIPERS during our daily, whole class guided reading sessions.
+We also teach the wider skills laid out in the National Curriculum through the Acronym VIPERS during our daily, whole-class guided reading sessions.

 These are 6 key areas, which we feel the children need to know, understand and use in order to improve their comprehension of rich, high-quality texts.
 Alongside the acronym, there are characters to represent each skill and within each skill, there are question stems that develop the type of thinking and responses required.